Mwarssame/Mohamed-Warssame/README.md

 - **Memory Forensics & Vulnerability Management.**
 - **Prepared High-Level Design (HLD) and High-Level Planning (HLP) documentation, as well as knowledge articles..**

+🎯 Looking Ahead: 2025 and Beyond

+The next decade belongs to resilient, intelligent systems — and those who know how to build and secure them.

+My current and future focus includes:

+Cloud Security – with deep expertise in GCP

+Encryption & IAM – policy-driven, compliant, and automated

+Infrastructure-as-Code – Terraform-first architectures with security guardrails

+SOAR/XDR Engineering – reducing dwell time with automated response

+Defence & Public Sector Security – aligned with NCSC and MOD assurance standards

+- next Level and 2025 and beyond
+- Cloud security (GCP focus)
+- Compliance, encryption, and IAM
+- Infrastructure as code (IaC)
+- Automation and response (SOAR)
+- Defence / cyber-readiness alignment

 📫....---

 📫 **Full Network and Cybersecurity Forensics toolkit coming soon..**